Engee documentation

 Details

-The inductance value used when the transformer is operating in the linear region.
+The value of the inductance used when the transformer is operating in the linear domain.

 Dependencies

-To use this parameter, set parameter Magnetization inductance parameterized by value Single inductance (linear) or Single saturation point.
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Single inductance (linear) or Single saturation point.

 Units